The bank, the regulator and the Vavasseur fraud

-Other UK-based firms that are understood to have been involved with luring hapless investors into the fraud included St James Place Capital (60% owned by HBOS, and where James Crosby was also a director) and Scotts Private Client Services, a close affiliate company run by the Scottish chartered accountant John Dryburgh.
-These and several other UK-based organisations were actively promoting the Vavasseur fraud in the period 2001-02.
+Other UK-based firms involved with luring hapless investors into the fraud included St James Place Capital (60% owned by HBOS, and where James Crosby was also a director) and Scotts Private Client Services, a close affiliate company run by the Scottish chartered accountant John Dryburgh.
+These and several other UK-based organisations were actively promoting the Vavasseur fraud in 2001-02.

-Needless to say the UK investors who were duped into putting money into the scheme lost everything — and, surprise, surprise, a massive state-sponsored cover up followed.
+Needless to say the UK investors who were duped into putting money into the scheme lost everything — and it appears that a massive state-sponsored cover up ensued.

-Supposed regulators and other authorities including the FSA and Serious Fraud Office have, for the past seven years, been seeking to protect the interests of the perpetrators of the fraud against the interests of the victims, many of whom are now having to live in penury.
+Supposed regulators and other authorities including the FSA and Serious Fraud Office have, for the past seven years, appear to have been seeking to protect the interests of the perpetrators of the fraud against the interests of the victims, many of whom are now having to live in penury.

 One way in which the Canary Wharf-based FSA achieved this was by winding up Dobb White & Co — a Midlands-based accountancy firm which had become a UK lynchpin for promoting the fraudulent scheme.

-In doing so, the FSA ensured that the firm’s professional indemnity policies were void, which had the advantage of letting the regulator’s friends at Lloyds of London off the hook.
-(By the way, the FSA’s liquidation of Dobb White & Co on December 2nd 2003 is questionable, given it was granted in contravention of EC Regulation 1346/2000, since Dobb White could be characterized as a “collective investment undertaking”) and the lack of definitive evidence of a proper winding up petition in the High Court.
+In doing so, the FSA ensured Dobb White’s professional indemnity policies were void, which had the advantage of letting the insurance market Lloyds of London off the hook.
+(By the way, the FSA’s liquidation of Dobb White & Co on 2 December 2003 was questionable, given it was granted in contravention of EC Regulation 1346/2000, since Dobb White could be characterized as a “collective investment undertaking”) and the lack of definitive evidence of a proper winding up petition in the High Court).

-Another way in which the FSA allegedly conspired to ensure investors in Vavasseur did not get any of their stolen funds back was through the issuance of a worldwide ‘Mareva’ injunction on 22 October 2002.
+Another way in which the FSA ensured investors in Vavasseur did not get any of the stolen funds back was through the issuance of a worldwide ‘Mareva’ injunction on 22 October 2002.

-Liz Watson, who lives in Bournemouth and is one of the many UK victims of the Vavasseur fraud, claims that on December 2nd, 2003, the FSA perjured itself in the High Court by denying any knowledge of the Vavasseur money’s whereabouts and failing to disclose the existence of the Mareva injunction.
-She has been investigating this fraud for the past seven years and has formed the One Voice Action Group in the hope of securing full compensation for investors.
+Liz Watson, who lives in Bournemouth and is one of the UK victims of the Vavasseur fraud, claims that on 2 December, 2003, the FSA perjured itself in the High Court by denying it had any knowledge of the Vavasseur money’s whereabouts and failing to disclose the existence of the Mareva injunction.
+She has been investigating this fraud for the past seven years and has formed the One Voice Action Group in the hope of securing compensation for investors.

 Rather than investigate and hold banks and bankers accountable, the FSA and SFO have preferred to target players lower down the food chain.
-These have included Dobb White & Co’s Shinder Gangar and Alan White, each of whom was sentenced to seven and a half years in jail following an eight-month jury trial in Birmingham Crown Court.
+These have included Dobb White & Co’s Shinder Gangar and Alan White, each of whom was sentenced to seven and a half years in jail following an eight-month jury trial in Birmingham Crown Court in April 2008.